Voucher / Single hire

 Paying one 1099 contractor

-Square or Gusto contractor-only at $6/contractor/mo.
-No base fee.
+Square contractor-only at $6/contractor/mo with no base fee.

 If you do not have W-2 employees, you do not need a full payroll plan.
-Both Square and Gusto offer a contractor-only tier with zero base fee.
-You only pay when you actually pay the contractor that month.
+Square offers a contractor-only tier with zero base fee, so you only pay when you actually pay the contractor that month.
+Gusto also has a contractor-only plan, but it now costs $35 base plus $6 per contractor.

 Scenario 4